-Jack Shovlin is a licensed psychologist on the Master’s level with over thirty-five years of experience working in the mental health field.
+Jack Shovlin is a licensed psychologist on the Master’s level with over forty years of experience working in the mental health field.
 He obtained a B.A. in psychology from Villanova University in 1978 and a M.A. in psychology from Marywood College in 1986.

 His area of expertise is the use of cognitive behavioral therapy (CBT) to treat depression, anxiety disorders, mood disorders, relationship and interpersonal problems.
 He works with adults, couples and adolescents.
 Other areas of interest include personality and self-actualization.